April 20, 2021

 Smart buildings often use augmented reality for navigation, but AR allows for the creation of digital twins as well — a 1:1 virtual model of an entire facility.
 Digital twins make it easier to run simulations of emergency scenarios or visualize changes to a building.
 It’s even possible to link building models to real-time sensors, which let facility managers and caregivers locate assets faster anywhere on site.

 Augmented reality has already seen substantial adoption in healthcare, but each facility has unique needs.
 Teaching hospitals require educational tools, while smart hospitals benefit most from navigation assistance and digital twins.
-To meet these diverse needs, Resonai created Vera, an augmented reality platform that healthcare professionals can customize to meet their precise needs.
+To meet these diverse needs, Resonai created Vera, a comprehensive computer vision smart building platform that healthcare professionals can customize to meet their precise needs.
 If you want to enhance hospital navigation, design patient-level experiences, assist your rapid response team — or all of the above — Vera offers the solution you require.

 Ready to see how Vera can optimize and enhance your healthcare facility?
 Get in touch with Resonai today and set up a free demonstration.